-Cisco launched 40 GbE and 100 GbE capabilities across its Nexus and Catalyst switching lines this week at Cisco Live London, beefing up capacity across campus, data
+Cisco launched 40 GbE and 100 GbE capabilities across its Nexus and Catalyst switching lines this week at Cisco Live London, beefing up capacity across campus, data center and service provider networks.

 To support the souped up capacity, Cisco also launched a set of network virtualization capabilities that will introduce automated configuration in the WAN, and take on VLAN challenges in the data center and cloud networks.